 Neither the company, nor the human resources officer, nor anyone else is allowed to use data for monitoring and performance measurement purposes.

 Monitoring performance over the intranet is nonsense anyway.
-But if you insist on evaluating nonsense, you will get some pretty dubious results.
+But if you insist on evaluating nonsense, you’ll get some pretty dubious results.
 And the temptation is always there.
-You should stop this from happening in all circumstances!
+You should stop this from happening at all costs!

 Link to this page: https://seibert.biz/intranetbookparticipation